diogoff/trackml-100/README.md

 ## Using routes instead of particles

-To reduce the computational burden, we group the particles that pass through exactly the same sequence of detectors.
+To reduce the computational burden, we group the particles that go through exactly the same sequence of detectors.
 These particles are said to have the same _route_.

 In the picture below, we consider three detectors and four particles that pass through these (and only these) detectors in exactly the same sequence.